jenskutilek/FiraSystemFontReplacement/README.md

 ### How to compile the fonts from source?

-You can use the [https://github.com/behdad/fonttools](Python FontTools) to compile the provided XML files in the source folder, or to work all other kinds of font magic.
+You can use the [Python FontTools](https://github.com/behdad/fonttools) to compile the provided XML files in the source folder, or to work all other kinds of font magic.